Remote working overseas

 Following the end of the Brexit implementation period, British citizens no longer automatically have the right to work in the EEA and Switzerland as was the case previously (unless they are also a citizen of an EEA country or Switzerland).
 A Schengen visa is unlikely to be helpful in this case as it only permits certain limited business activities and not “work”.
 Accordingly, British employees wishing to work from the EEA or Switzerland will need to apply for the correct immigration permission from the country to which they are travelling.
 This will typically need to be applied for outside of the host country, before the employee travels.

 Many employers have introduced policies permitting employees to work from an overseas location for a short period (such as up to one month) as long as they can show they have the right to work there – most obviously, because they are a national of that country.
 While this will generally be fairly low risk, it is important to remember that immigration law compliance may require additional steps to be taken – for example, in the UK employers are expected to carry out document checks and retain certain records of employees’ right to work status.

 You may also need to consider any immigration issues that could arise on the employee’s return to the UK.
-For example, EEA and Swiss nationals and their family members should consider whether to secure settled or pre-settled status in the UK under the EU Settlement Scheme before they travel overseas.
-They also need to understand whether the absence may break the continuity of their residence for acquiring or retaining settled status.
+For example, EEA and Swiss nationals and their family members who have settled or pre-settled status in the UK under the EU Settlement Scheme will need to understand whether the absence may break the continuity of their residence for acquiring or retaining settled status.
 All non-British/Irish nationals should consider whether their absence from the UK may affect their visa, or their eligibility to apply for other types of status in future where absences are assessed, such as settlement or naturalisation as a British citizen.